bronifty/obsidian_202309/databricks/eng_assoc/delta_tables_cheatsheet.md

-DELETE FROM smartphones; -- copy data file on write to new version with no data RESTORE TABLE smartphones TO VERSION AS OF 2; -- point head in log to previous data file version
+DELETE FROM smartphones; -- copy data file on write to new version with no data RESTORE TABLE smartphones TO VERSION AS OF 2; -- point head in log to previous data file version SELECT * FROM my_table@v36; -- select from table out of its versions described in history

 DROP TABLE smartphones; -- destructive
 SET spark.databricks.delta.retentionDurationCheck.enabled = false; -- don't do this but just for demo to clear the default retention of 1 week for vacuum